azurenoops/platform-engineering-copilot/docs/DEVELOPMENT.md

 # Development Guide

-**Last Updated:** January 17, 2025
+**Last Updated:** October 29, 2025
+**Version:** 2.1

-This comprehensive guide covers the architecture, development setup, contribution guidelines, and API documentation for the Platform Engineering Copilot.
+This comprehensive guide covers the MCP-centric architecture, development setup, contribution guidelines, and API documentation for the Platform Engineering Copilot.

 ## 📋 Table of Contents